rsokl/Learning_Python/Python/Module3_IntroducingNumpy/IntroducingTheNDarray.md

 >>> x = np.array([0, 1, 2, 3, 4, 5, 6, 7, 8])
 ```

-This object is belongs to the NumPy-defined type `numpy.ndarray`.
+This object belongs to the NumPy-defined type `numpy.ndarray`.

 ```python
 # An ND-array belongs to the type `numpy.ndarray`